-At this point, the PE installer will start a web server and provide a web address:
+At this point, the PE installer starts a web server and provides a web address:

 https://<install platform hostname>:3000.
-Please ensure that port 3000 is reachable.
+Ensure that port 3000 is reachable.
 If necessary, you can close port 3000 when the installation is complete.
-Also be sure to use
+Also, be sure to use

 Warning: Leave your terminal connection open until the installation is complete; otherwise the installation will fail.

 When prompted, accept the security request in your browser.

 The web-based installation uses a default SSL certificate, so you must add a security exception in order to access the web-based installer.
 This is safe to do.